lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 No major difference between the mix and regular presto variants.
 Regular presto is (g+r, r+i, i+z), mix is (g+i, r+z, i+y).
 The mix version gets a little higher transient score at 4 hours, but does a little worse at 2.5 hours.

-The presto_half runs execute the presto tripple strategy half of the nights.
+The presto_half runs execute the presto triple strategy half of the nights.

 ## Varied galactic plane ##